NoFap Premature Ejaculation: Can NoFap Help With PE?

 If you want to hop on the bandwagon with the NoFap movement, that’s your choice.

-But we can tell you now that a 30-day abstinence challenge probably isn’t going to do anything for you — especially if you’re dealing with premature ejaculation.
+But we can tell you now that a 30-day abstinence challenge probably won’t cure PE.
 And based on the research, sexual health experts don’t recommend NoFap, either.

 In place of NoFap, other methods may help with premature ejaculation symptoms.